English

 <script>

-//There is no need to introduce by import or register uni-list components in components.
-You can use it directly in template
+// No need to import or register the uni-list component, just use it directly in the template.

 export default {